zineb-212/4-DOF-Robot-arm-car/README.md

  <img width="700" alt="a"  src="https://github.com/user-attachments/assets/894c5c7d-98e9-43d3-a862-ffdaf3641126">

  ## Overview
  My team and I developed a 4 DOF (Degrees of Freedom) robot arm car using Arduino technology, designed for precise object manipulation and autonomous movement.
-We assembled it from various pieces and programmed it to feature four joints, allowing it to execute complex pick-and-place tasks with precision.
+We assembled it and programmed it to feature four joints, allowing it to execute complex pick-and-place tasks with precision.
 The Arduino microcontroller controls the motors and servos, enabling smooth and stable movement across a plane while ensuring balance during operation.

  ## Main features
  - **Pick and Place:** Capable of picking and placing objects with precision, controlled via a mobile phone or game controller.